-You are sure to find this kind of bread wherever there is an abundance of walnuts, like in some parts of Northern Italy and in the French region of Dordogne, among others!
+You are sure to find this kind of bread wherever there is an abundance of walnuts, like in some parts of the Piemonte region in Northern Italy and in the Dordogne region of France, among others!
 The blend of bread and walnuts has impressed me since I was a child spending some of my summer vacation at my relatives’ farm.
 There, I witnessed my aunt Angiolina eat often, for dessert, a piece of bread and a few walnuts grown on the farm.

 For the last 4-5 years I have been nurturing a wonderful batch of sourdough starter (“la madre” or ‘mother’ in Italian), so that I use some of it in ALL my breads, instead of dry yeast.
 I am totally converted to the magic of sourdough!
 By using the sourdough, I have to modify the quantity of flour and amount of liquid in most recipes, but I find the task very simple.
 I found this particular recipe in The Italian Baker by Carol Field (1985), although I modified it some because of the sourdough.
 I am giving you the regular recipe and the modifications with sourdough in parenthesis: